"Beauty" is in the Eye of the Beholder

 I think their temperment helps convey the fun, pretty image.

 When Roxy was alive, everywhere we would go...people would stop us and say "Oh...what a beautiful dog...what kind of dog is that"?
 I think the tail threw most people off.
 Plus....we have lived in this town for 4 years and we have not seen any other OES here.
 The only other sheepies I have seen even close to where we live...are Ali's, only 20 minutes away.
-What a beautiful bunch they are!!
-Very Happy
+What a beautiful bunch they are!! :D

-whats not to love Laughing
+whats not to love :lol:

 My sister doesn't see it either.
 She is super weirded out by Bear, thinks Clyde is ok but doesn't want his face anywhere near her and she likes Lucy.
 She liked Clyde's looks more when he was cut down and didn't mind him close then.
 Some people just like smooth and neat instead of fluffy and high maintenance.
 I don't get it.